US Retail Shift: Indian Suppliers Lead Sustainable Sourcing

 · Securing OK Compost and TUV Austria marks for European expansion

-These certifications open doors to major retailers looking for trust and traceability.
+These certifications open doors to major retailers seeking trust and transparency.

-Retailers today want more than just suppliers—they seek partners who can co-create sustainable product lines.
+Retailers today want more than just suppliers—they seek partners who can co-create sustainable product lines that meet their needs.
 Indian manufacturers are stepping up with:

 · White-label manufacturing